anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

 ## Reviews, feedback, timeline and suggestions - what next?

 No idea.
-I have built out the initial version of the platform using React + lovable, and I am looking for feedback :) No backend yet, but given that it took me 30 minutes to an hour to build the initial mock-up of the platform, I am sure it won't take more than a couple of days at max.
+I have built out the initial version of the platform using React + lovable, and I am looking for feedback :) The backend will take some time.
+This is just the MVP phase, so maybe we could see launching ina week - 10 days with a lot of effort.

 <div style="display: flex; justify-content: center; align-items: center;">
   <div align="center">